Samstar777/macOS-Ventura-LoginItems/README.md

 - LabelPrefix
      - The prefix of the launchd plist Label parameter to match.
 - TeamIdentifier
      - The team identifier from the code signing attributes, which must be an exact match.
-Edit the XML below to identify Background and Login Items you plan to manage:

 **Attachment**
 - sample code.plist